 Deposit is a very small village located in the state of New York.
 With a population of 1,598 people and two constituent neighborhoods, Deposit is the 631st largest community in New York.
-Deposit has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Deposit has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Deposit is generally considered to be a blue-collar town.
-38.44% of the Deposit workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Deposit, you'll notice that it is more blue-collar than most other communities in America.
+37.63% of Deposit’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Deposit is a village of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Deposit who work in office and administrative support (11.16%), sales jobs (11.02%), and food service (5.91%).
+There are especially a lot of people living in Deposit who work in office and administrative support (15.56%), sales jobs (7.26%), and personal care services (7.11%).

 The overall crime rate in Deposit is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The per capita income in Deposit in 2010 was $18,417, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,668 for a family of four.
+The per capita income in Deposit in 2010 was $17,568, which is low income relative to New York and the nation.
+This equates to an annual income of $70,272 for a family of four.

 The people who call Deposit home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deposit residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Deposit include Irish, Italian, English, and Polish.